troykinsella/bacon/README.md

 ### Baconfile

-The `bacon run` command loads a `Baconfile` to find instructions for which files to watch and what commands to execute.
-A `Baconfile` contains "targets" which are configuration profiles.
+A `Baconfile` is a YAML file that defines configuration for which files to watch and which commands to execute when files change.
+It contains `targets` which are configuration profiles.
+Using `targets`, you can capture multiple configurations in one `Baconfile` and select the desired configuration when you run `bacon`.

+Run `bacon init` to generate a `Baconfile` by asking you questions.

+#### Running `bacon` with a `Baconfile`

+The `bacon run` command loads a `Baconfile` to find configuration rather than requiring you to pass arguments, such as `-w` and `-c`.
-If a `Baconfile` is not specified with the `-b` option, `bacon` searches for one in this order:
+If a `Baconfile` is not specified with the `-b` option, `bacon` searches for one in the current working directory in this order:

 * `Baconfile`
 * `Baconfile.yml`